redpesk-core/afb-binding/docs/reference-v4/func-afb-req.md

  * @param req the request
  * @param level of assurance from 0 to 7
  *
- * @return 0 on success or -1 if failed.
+ * @return the LOA set or a negative error code
  */
 int
 afb_req_session_set_LOA(